 New York Bar Exam Score Calculator

-The following calculator will calculate the total score for the July 2009 New York bar exam administration based on the scale scores you enter.
+The following calculator will calculate the total score for the February 2008 New York bar exam administration based on the scale scores you enter.
 A total score of 665 is required to pass the New York bar exam.
-Please note the calculator only provides an estimate of your final score.
+Please note the calculator is a work in progress and only provides an estimate of your final score.
 The accuracy of the calculator diminishes with very high or very low scores.
 The calculated NYMC Scale Score is also an estimate.

 According to the New York State Board of Law Examiners, the answers to the five essay questions and the MPT are each graded in accordance with a predetermined marking formula, and the grades attained by the applicant on the respective questions are the raw essay scores.
 The total number of questions answered correctly by an applicant on the 50 New York multiple choice questions is the raw score for that portion, and the number of questions answered correctly on the MBE questions is the applicant's raw score for the MBE portion.
 Through psychometrically approved scaling procedures based on the MBE scale, the raw scores on each portion of the examination are converted to scaled scores on a common scale of 0 to 1000, and the three scaled scores are then weighted and combined to yield total weighted scaled scores on the same 0 to 1000 scale.